 For better music streaming quality, Apple Music applies AAC format as the successor of MP3 in its service, while Spotify uses an open-source format - Ogg Vorbis - for streaming.
 This might have been a cliché, but today we're going to do a comparison of AAC vs Ogg Vorbis in order to help you choose the one that suits you better.

-What is AAC?
+What Is AAC?

 AAC is the abbreviation of Advanced Audio Coding, which is an audio coding standard designed to replace MP3.
 It's lossy and compressed, but it's been proven to sound better than MP3 at the same bit rate.
 AAC is the default audio format for iTunes and Apple Music.
 Its file extension is .m4a.

-What is Ogg?
+What Is Ogg?

 Ogg is a free open-source lossy format.
 It's unrestricted by patents and created to provide high quality and efficient streaming.
 The .ogg is used as the filename extension for Ogg Vorbis and this format is used in Spotify music streaming.

-What're Differences between AAC and Ogg?
+Part 2.
+What Are the Differences between AAC & Ogg?

 Bit Rate | Results |